Parameters for static embeds

 Include all locked parameters in your server code

 Once you publish a chart or dashboard with a locked parameter, you must include the name of the locked parameter in your server code.
-If you forget to do this, the logs will remind you with a message like this: You must specify a value for :parameter in the JWT.
+If you exclude the parameter name, the logs will gently remind you: You must specify a value for :parameter in the JWT.

 Make sure the filter name matches the locked parameter name

 If you change the name of a query builder filter that’s used as a locked parameter, make sure to update the parameter’s name and value(s) in your server code as well.
-You don’t have to do this if your locked parameter is connected to a SQL variable.
+If your locked parameter is connected to a SQL variable, you don’t need to change the parameter’s name and value(s).

 Multiple locked parameters or multiple values